 The next trait is having the tendency of idealizing, fantasizing or romanticizing.
 The kernel in these activities has to do once again with feeling important, special and powerful.
 What happens is that we fantasize how perfection would be in the future – say the ownership of many houses or to be in the presence of a perfect lover – and we relish those feelings of pride and feelings of being special through our imaginations.

 The third trait has to do with how important it is to associate with high-status others to affect your self-esteem.
-This is where the trait model found in section II shows its limitations, so I will integrate section III, the hybrid model, shown in Table 2 below, that works with dimensions instead of traits, into this section since it will give us insight into how the trait actually works.
-It will seem familiar since it follows the same structure as the previous section allowing you to diagnose personality disorders in general.
+This is where the trait model found in section II shows its limitations, so I will mention section III, the hybrid model, shown in Table 2 below, that works with dimensions instead of traits that could be integrated into this analysis for more insight.

 Table 2.
 Hybrid Model (DSM 5 section III)